 Loving others for the things they have no choice over is healthy while loving others for the unkind things they choose to do to us is not healthy.
 We need to stand up for ourselves, protect ourselves from wrongdoing by establishing boundaries with those that are toxic to our wellbeing.
 Loving unconditionally sets a tone that says people can walk all over us with no consequences.

 Unconditional love is great for our children who are young and don’t have the capacity to always understand their actions and how they could be hurtful.
-But, for a spouse who makes the choice to hurt his/her partner physically or emotionally, we have the right to cut ties and to choose to not love unconditionally.
+But, for an adult partner, family member, or friend who makes the choice to hurt physically or emotionally, we have the right to set boundaries.

 What do you think about love?
 Should it be unconditional?